This article was updated on January 1, 2021 to reflect recent information.

-- Reducing clutter in your physical space can often reduce the chaos in other areas of your life as well
+- Cutting clutter in your physical space can help reduce the chaos in your mental space.

 [3 MIN READ]

-Clutter consists of more than a pile of unmatched socks that never seems to get any smaller or a box of items you’ve been meaning to donate that remains permanently in the trunk of your car.
+Clutter consists of more than a pile of unmatched socks that never seems to get any smaller.
+Or having a box of items you’ve been meaning to donate that has a permanent spot in the trunk of your car.

 Declutter your house

 If "stuff" has taken over your space, getting rid of the things you no longer use or need will free up more than your floors and closets.
 Research shows clearing your physical space can help clear your mental space as well.

 - Start small by decluttering and cleaning in 5 to 10-minute intervals and increase your time once you’ve built up momentum.